scholar_flux.security package

 bool

-Uses the defined settings in order to remove sensitive fields from text based on the attributes specified for pattern, replacement, use_regex, and ignore_case.
+Masking behavior can be further customized based on the defined settings of the current masking pattern based on the attributes specified for pattern, replacement, use_regex, and ignore_case.

 text (str) – The text to clean of sensitive fields